erik1968/analog-smith21/content/pages/index.md

       ##### ![](/images/Erik_AS_CompleteLogo_v5-2021ess\_800x800.png)

-      BLUF: *Bottomline Up Front: So, here's the plan >> this website is TEMPORARY..
-I have a much more appropriate site theme (by Stackbit who are AWESOME! love their UX, UI) pegged & will have the best of the content here transferred to that theme ASAP...*
+      *BLUF: Bottomline Up Front:: So, here's the plan >> this website is TEMPORARY as I have a much more appropriate site (by Stackbit as their UX/UI = Awesome!) to host my content & portfolio.
+This will happen very soon..
+Stay tuned if you are following me...*

       ##### ***>>> Hello, and thanks for stopping by!
 Let me help you w/your